-- 2.1 Basis of preparation (continued) - (a) Mandatory for the year ended 31 December 2023 (continued) - i.
-IFRS 17, Insurance Contracts (continued) - a.
-Recognition, measurement and presentation of insurance contracts (continued)
+- (a) Mandatory for the year ended 31 December 2023 (continued) - i.
+IFRS 17, Insurance Contracts (continued) - Recognition, measurement and presentation of insurance contracts (continued)

 Under IFRS 17, insurance acquisition cash flows that arise before the recognition of the related insurance contracts are recognised as separate assets and are tested for recoverability.
 These assets are presented in the carrying amount of the related portfolio of contracts and are derecognised once the related contracts have been recognised.